Scraft161/yafpm-apt/README.md

 yafpm -g $PackageName
 ```
 As you can tell there are many ways to install a package
+NOTE: $PackageName is supposed to be replaced by the name of the package.

 Removing a package can be done with.
 ```